LeaVerou/lea.verou.me/2024/context-chips/index.md

 If you force people to select between two states, positive or negative, you’re simply going to get garbage data.
 Neutral votes get pushed into positive votes, and the data around positive sentiment becomes useless.
 - These did not allow users to express sentiment for features they had not heard of, despite these questions often including enough info for users to know whether they were interested.
-- I was worried that increasing the number of upfront answers to 5 would increase cognitive overhead (and even scrolling distance!) too much.
+- I was worried that increasing the number of upfront answers to 5 would increase cognitive load too much — and even scrolling distance, by 66%!

 A UX researcher we were working with even did a [heuristic evaluation](https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/) that somewhat favored the 5-point template mainly on the basis of being a more familiar UI.
 The odds seemed stacked against context chips, but the upcoming usability testing could still tip the scales in their favor.